 Backing to Fly Reel

-Let’s say you buy a brand new fly reel, rod, and fly line, along with 150 yards of Dacron backing.
+Let’s say you buy a brand new fly reel, good rod, and fly line, along with 150 yards of Dacron backing.
 To set up your new rig, start by securing the backing to the reel.
 And the knot to use is…

-The arbor knot is the best knot to use when loading any kind of line onto any type of reel.
+The arbor knot is the best one to use when loading any kind of line onto any type of reel.
 Tied using only two strategically placed overhand knots, it is a simple noose-style knot in which the harder you pull, the tighter it gets.

 Fly Line to Backing

 Once you’ve tied and wound on the backing to the reel, it’s time to tie your fly line to your backing with…

 Using the Albright knot, you can join any two lines together, even if they’re made of different materials and have greatly different diameters.
 It’s the perfect knot to join Dacron braided backing with a thick fly line.